chaitanya-kashyap/chaitanya-kashyap/README.md

 UI / UX Designer and Developer
 --------------------------

-* 🌍  I'm based in Karnal, Haryana
+* 🌍  I'm based in Bangalore, Karnataka
 * ✉️  You can contact me at [ckashyap500@gmail.com](mailto:ckashyap500@gmail.com)
 * 🧠  I'm learning GraphQL
 * 🤝  I'm open to collaborating on Next.js